gamesbook/pyprototypr/docs/source/useful_resources.rst

 ..
 HINT::

-    Please also see the sections on:
+    Please also see the sections on

-    - `hexagonal grids <hexagonal_grids.rst#other-resources>`_
-      which lists tools specifically for working with hexagonal layouts,
-    - `card decks <card_decks.rst#other-resources>`_
-      which lists tools useful for working with playing cards and decks.
+    :ref:`other hexagonal resources <other-hexagonal-resources>`
+    as well as  :ref:`other playing cards resources <other-card-resources>`

 BoardGameGeek